 The person requesting the review must send the request to the other parties.
-Please see paragraphs 2.4 Parties and 7.6 Persons directly affected by a decision
+See paragraphs 2.4 Parties and 7.6 Persons directly affected by a decision

 (b) By the executive director - The executive director may have the decision of a Recognized Entity reviewed by sending a request to the Commission Hearing Office.
-See paragraphs 2.4 Parties and 7.2(a) By a person directly affected.
+See paragraph 2.4 Parties.
 The executive director must send the request within 30 days of the date the Recognized Entity sent the decision to the executive director.
+The Commission may extend the time period for seeking a review to a date the commission considers appropriate.

-Act, sections 28, 165, 166, Re Tassone, 2018 BCSECCOM 212
+Act, sections 28, 165, 166,

-- 7.3 Reviews by the Commission The Commission, on its own initiative, may review: - a decision of the executive director or a single commissioner by notifying, within 30 days of the date of the decision, the executive director and any person directly affected by the decision - a decision of a Recognized Entity.
+7.3 Reviews by the Commission - The Commission, on its own initiative, may review:

+- a decision of the executive director or a single commissioner by notifying, within 30 days of the date of the decision, the executive director and any person directly affected by the decision - a decision of a Recognized Entity.